Research Context

 | Purity | ≥99% by HPLC |

-| Form | Lyophilized blue to blue-green powder |
+| Form | Lyophilized powder (Acetate Salt) |

 Note: Formulation ratios and purity metrics may vary by batch.
 Always refer to the batch-specific Certificate of Analysis (COA) included with your order for exact composition and laboratory-verified specifications.